purnima143/Kurakoo/README.md

 - **Project Management Tools**: Trello, Git/Github, Markdown (Documentation)

 ## Flow of the site :computer:
-Below is the basic idea as to how the website works.
+Below is a basic idea as to how the website works.
 We will also be working on adding more features to this project, like sharing of questions, option to follow people, a feature that allows users to filter and view specific content,etc.

 ![Hnet-image](https://user-images.githubusercontent.com/57852378/104997423-90038c80-5a4f-11eb-88d3-389b501c00ad.gif)